Autocomplete Element

 VIDEO TUTORIAL Here's a full walkthrough of a basic build, from a blank page, to help you understand your design options and how the attributes are applied.

-Place this custom attribute on the Dropdown element itself.
+To identify a dropdown as an SA5 autocomplete element, place this custom attribute on the Dropdown element itself.

-wfu-autocomplete = ( no value needed )
+wfu-autocomplete = ( name )

 Input Element